HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/container_deployments/dx_performance_medium_cfg.md

 !!!note
      - Neither fragment caching nor static resource caching were enabled to trigger actual stress and processing.
 In a customer scenario, it is recommended to enable both fragment caching and static resource caching.

-     - For DAM, no tuning details are mentioned in this topic except the pod resources like CPU and memory limits for all pods related to DAM (for example, ring-api, persistence-node, persistence-connection-pool and core).
-Because DAM uses Node.js, you can monitor CPU and memory usage using Prometheus and Grafana and have CPU and memory requests and limits in Kubernetes to have good response times and throughput.
+     - For DAM, no tuning details are mentioned in this topic except the pod resources like CPU and memory limits for all pods related to DAM (for example, ring-api, persistence-node, persistence-connection-pool, and core).
+Because DAM uses Node.js, you can monitor CPU and memory usage using Prometheus and Grafana.
+You can have CPU and memory requests and limits in Kubernetes to have good response times and throughput.

 ## Results

 The initial sets of tests were run on an AWS-distributed Kubernetes setup with one master and three worker nodes.
-Concurrent user loads of 1000, 2500, 4000, and 5000 users were successful, as measured by a low error rate (< 0.0001%) and satisfactory response times.
-At 8000 users, this was no longer the case as the response times increased dramatically and the error rates went up as well.
+Concurrent user loads of 1,000, 2,500, 4,000, and 5,000 users were successful, as measured by a low error rate (< 0.0001%) and satisfactory response times.
+At 8,000 users, this was no longer the case because the response times increased dramatically and the error rates went up as well.

-The tests then moved to a setup with four worker nodes and 10000 concurrent users.
+The tests then moved to a setup with four worker nodes and 10,000 concurrent users.
 The error rates were low (<0.0001%) and response times were satisfactory.
-At this point, alterations were made to the number of pods, CPU, and memory of each of the following containers: HAProxy, Core, RingAPI, digitalAssetManagement, persistenceNode and persistenceConnectionPool.
+At this point, alterations were made to the number of pods, CPU, and memory of each of the following containers: HAProxy, Core, RingAPI, digitalAssetManagement, persistenceNode, and persistenceConnectionPool.
 The alterations to these containers aimed to determine which factors were significantly beneficial.

 For the HAProxy container, increasing the CPU dramatically increased throughput.
 When the number of HAProxy pods was increased, the throughput decreased.